Biden’s sign language interpreter has translated far-right misinformation

 The Registry of Interpreters for the Deaf, which certifies interpreters, maintains in its code of professional conduct that interpreters must “avoid actual and perceived conflicts of interest that might cause harm or interfere with the effectiveness of interpreting services.”

-Citing privacy, RID declined to share with The Post if the organization received complaints about Mewshaw violating its code but confirmed she was certified.
+Citing privacy, RID declined to share with The Post whether the organization received complaints about Mewshaw violating its code but confirmed she was certified.

 Last year, a federal judge sided with the National Association of the Deaf, after the organization sued the Trump administration for not providing ASL interpreters during the White House coronavirus briefings.
 In response, the White House contracted interpreters in September.